Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Applications of the Framework

 \subsection{The Matching and Independent Set Polynomials}

-We prove Theorem~\ref{thm: Main Match}, a tight lower bound for $\evalfix{\xi}{\mu}$ at fixed $\xi\in\mathbb{Q}$, by invoking Theorem~\ref{thm: Block interpolation}.
+We prove Theorem~\ref{thm: Main Match}, a tight lower bound for the evaluation problem of the matching polynomial $\evalfix{\xi}{\mu}$ at fixed $\xi\in\mathbb{Q}$, by invoking Theorem~\ref{thm: Block interpolation}.
 As described in the introduction, the perfect matchings of $G$ are counted by the coefficient of $x^{0}$ in $\mu(G)$, so $\coeff{\mu}$ and $\evalfix 0{\mu}$ have the same lower bound as $\evalfix 1{\perm}$.
 This settles the requirement of coefficient hardness in Theorem~\ref{thm: Block interpolation}.
-In the following, we analyze the argument from the introduction further to show that $\mu$ also admits weight simulation. \begin{lem} Let $\mathcal{H}=(H_{i})_{i\in\mathbb{N}}$ be the following family of vertex-gadgets, where $H_{i}$ contains one attachment vertex $v$, adjacent to an independent set of $i$ vertices.
+In the following, we analyze the example for an interpolation-based reduction from the introduction (where we reduced counting perfect matchings to counting matchings) to show that $\mu$ also admits weight simulation. \begin{lem} Let $\mathcal{H}=(H_{i})_{i\in\mathbb{N}}$ be the following family of vertex-gadgets, where $H_{i}$ contains one attachment vertex $v$, adjacent to an independent set of $i$ vertices.

 Consider $\xi\in\mathbb{Q}\setminus\{0\}$ to be fixed.
 Let $W=(w_{t})_{t\in\mathbb{N}}$ with $w_{t}=1+\frac{t}{\xi^{2}}$ for $t\in\mathbb{N}$.
 Given a graph $G$ with vertex-weights from $W$, let $a_{t}$ for $t\in\mathbb{N}$ denote the number of vertices of weight $w_{t}$ in $G$.
 We define